MICHELLE: Hey, MJ! What did Geronimo say when he jumped out of an airplane?

 MICHELLE: Since I generally don’t like consuming stories on a chapter-by-chapter basis, I’ve been waiting to read any of Aron’s Absurd Armada until it was finally collected, so I was very excited to see that a tangible copy is finally available.
 I’m kind of dubious about comedies a lot of the time, but this one sounds like it could be right up my alley.

-MELINDA: I think it could be!
+MJ: I think it could be!
 Actually, I’d theorize that the best way to consume this series would be as a daily webcomic, one strip at a time, but it’s enjoyable in collected form as well.

 So, what have you been reading this week?